Boris Nzebo

-Boris Nzebo, born in Port-Gentil in 1979, is a visual artist who lives and works in Douala, Cameroon.
+Boris Nzebo (born 1979) is a Gabonese painter, who lives in Douala, Cameroon.

 Biography

-Boris Nzebo primary studies took place in Libreville in Gabon.
+Born in Port-Gentil, Gabon, Nzebo primary studies took place in Libreville in Gabon.

 Arriving in Cameroon, he began by custom painting signs for hairdressing and beauty salons.
 Then he gave that up to devote himself exclusively to art in the early 2000s.
 Painting for advertising initially has left its mark on his artistic identity.